Does Working Out Before Bed Disrupt Your Sleep?

 Is It Bad to Work Out Before Bed?

 Despite the research, a workout before bed might not be right for you.
-That's because whether or not exercise at night disrupts your ability to sleep is individual, explained Shelby Harris, PsyD, clinical psychologist and author of "The Women's Guide to Overcoming Insomnia".
-For some people, vigorous exercise within a few hours before bed makes it tougher to fall asleep, she said, adding that "while this isn't true for everyone, it can be an issue for many people".
+That's because whether or not exercise at night disrupts your ability to sleep is individual, explained Shelby Harris, Psy.D., clinical psychologist and author of 'The Woman's Guide to Overcoming Insomnia.'
+For some people, vigorous exercise within a few hours before bed makes it tougher to fall asleep.
+“While this isn’t true for everyone, it can be an issue for many people,” she said.

-Certain athletes might be able to do a HIIT workout, have a quick bedtime snack and then snooze without worry.
-Meanwhile, others may go for a run and then lay awake feeling too stimulated to sleep.
+Certain athletes might be able to do a HIIT workout, have a quick bedtime snack, then snooze without worry.
+Meanwhile, others may go for a run and then lie awake feeling too stimulated to sleep.
 It's all about your individual response.

 "If you notice you do a really hard HIIT workout before bed and can't sleep, you're probably one of those people who should not do intense exercise late at night", Machowsky said.